techidaily/site-games-able/source/_posts/game-selector-101-finding-your-next-apple-arcade-hit.md

 ## 3 Filtering Games by Controller Compatibility and Last Updated

  Developers who create their games to be controller-friendly and those who still update and maintain their games count for making the best games on Apple Arcade.
 This is only because they are intentional with their creation.
-One of the[cons of Apple Arcade](https://www.makeuseof.com/apple-arcade-pros-and-cons/) is that it caters more to casual gamers; filtering by controller support helps mitigate that disadvantage.
+One of the [cons of Apple Arcade](https://www.makeuseof.com/apple-arcade-pros-and-cons/) is that it caters more to casual gamers; filtering by controller support helps mitigate that disadvantage.

  However, this is no hard-and-fast rule; it doesn’t mean all the games in these categories will fit the bill.
 But it’s a good way to filter out the fluff and old, irrelevant games.